cmolinan/OOP-school-library/README.md

 * Save records of who borrowed a given book and when.
 * And all of this will be built in a beautiful and well-organized way!

-This BRANCH provids the Milestone #1: add Person, Student and Teacher classes
+This BRANCH provides the Milestone #2: decorate a class

 ## Getting Started